 No matter how desperate a child’s situation, with the right help, their lives can be transformed.

 On the way home I pass a deceptively grand Georgian curved street, tucked just behind the Euston Road.
-I know this place well, having spent a birthday in a room on this street.
+I know this place well, having spent a birthday in a room on this street, in a homeless hostel.
 I turned 25, and the next day, my daughter turned two.
 We didn’t celebrate either birthday that year.
 I remember little apart from several sleepless nights in an overheated bedroom with tall Georgian windows, my little one curled up next to me, whilst I was terrified by the sound of doors continually opening and closing.
 During the day, I was busy, ferrying my daughter back and forth to the childminders, a two hour round trip.
 I attended university lectures, in a desperate pretence that my life wasn’t falling apart.
 But at night I went to bed hungry as I was too scared to leave the room to use the microwave in the kitchenette opposite.
 Most of the rest of the tenants I met over the soulless breakfast were male, childless, and had been homeless in some form for many years.
 I watched two people each eat an entire loaf of value bread one morning.
 I knew that this would probably be their only meal for the day.
 I felt like I didn’t belong, but there was nowhere else for me to go.

 I didn’t think homelessness would ever happen to me.
 I am an intelligent, resourceful woman.
 I worked and paid rent in London for years, both before and during university, without and with a child.
 I knew first-hand how bad the private rental market could be.
 Once, my landlord knocked on my door to tell me he could set fire to the flat with me and my child in it.
 The smoke-damaged ceilings were, he insinuated, proof he had done so before.
 The reason?
 I asked for a second set of keys, just a little too persistently.
 There was also that landlord who was well known for his sexual advances on female tenants.
 So when I suddenly split from my daughter’s dad, finding a safe home was my priority.
 With a toddler and no savings, Citizens Advice outlined my meagre options.
 And that’s how I found myself marking a quarter of a century in this joyless hostel bedroom.